pau1ie/CuriousDBA/content/post/criticalpatch.md

 ---
 title: "Criticalpatch"
-date: 2017-07-19T16:04:08+01:00
+date: 2017-07-21T11:02:09+01:00
-draft: true
 tags: [ "Ansible", "Oracle", "Critical Patch" ]
 image: images/patch.jpg
 ---

 # Oracle Critical Patches

-It was critical patch Tuesday yesterday.
+It was critical patch Tuesday this week.
 Because of the time differences between here and the USA we actually only get to find out about the critical patches on Wednesday, though there is a pre release announcement.